f-droid/fdroid-website/_docs/Submitting_to_F-Droid_Quick_Start_Guide.md

   Debian repositories.
 All such dependencies should be specified in the app's _README_.

-* _build.gradle_ mentions `com.android.tools.build:gradle:7.1.0`,
+* `gradle/wrapper/gradle-wrapper.properties` mentions `gradle-8.0`,
-  and the Gradle Android plugin version 7 is known to depend on Java 11.
-So we install _openjdk-11-jdk-headless_ and select it as the _java_ alternative.
+  and Gradle 8 is known to depend on Java 17.
+So we install _openjdk-17-jdk-headless_ and select it as the _java_ alternative.

 Download and launch the latest version of the server tools container: